Top 5 Yoga Poses for Two People

 To do this:

-- Begin the pose standing upright and facing each other.
+- Begin the pose by standing upright and facing each other.

 - Keep your feet wide, inhale while extending your arms and bring them forward until the hands meet.